jamiedidthis/quartz/content/books/gender and our brains.md

 * ==If studies don’t report effect sizes, alarm bells should ring==
 * Neurotrash and neurohype—research applied out of context to create dramatic headlines, push thinly veiled ideological arguments, or support particular policy agendas
 * [[authors/mary wollstonecraft|Mary Wollstonecraft]]: “What a weak barrier is truth when it stands in the way of an hypothesis!”
-* Lifelong plasticity—brains reflect the lives they have lived, not just the sex of their owners (cf. [[notes/erotic plasticity|erotic plasticity]])
+* Lifelong plasticity—brains reflect the lives they have lived, not just the sex of their owners (cf. [[notes/our sense of the erotic is more plastic than we think|our sense of the erotic is more plastic than we think]])
 * The social brain network has some of the evolutionarily oldest parts of our brain as well as the very newest
 * Even when our brain is at rest, our “self” networks are active
 * Our “self” and “other” identity responses—the groups that we feel we belong to are closely tied to our personal identity, which means how these groups are perceived is entangled with our own view of ourselves